FootGuns/FGNEWS/README.md

 # FGNEWS
-Initial ERC-20 Token for experiment
+Initial ERC-20 Token for experiment in Decentralized News.